 Making It Right Takes Perspective

-Since joining the Barnes Law Group in 2009, Cam has represented individuals and small businesses, focusing on serious and catastrophic personal injury and wrongful death cases, consumer class actions, and other complex litigation.
-Some of Cam’s notable cases include high profile data breach cases; a multi-state case representing bank employees asserting wage-and-hour violations; class actions challenging cost of insurance rates; a class-action suit against a Georgia payday lender, a nationwide class action suit representing Service members and their families in a Military Lending Act cases.
+Since joining the Barnes Law Group in 2009, Cam has focused on serious and catastrophic personal injury and wrongful death cases, consumer class actions, and other complex litigation.
+Some of Cam’s notable cases include high profile data breach cases; a multi-state case representing bank employees asserting wage-and-hour violations; class actions challenging cost of insurance rates; a class-action suit against a Georgia payday lender; and a nationwide class action suit representing Service members and their families in a Military Lending Act cases.
 However, Cam considers his most meaningful cases to be helping those impacted by serious injuries and wrongful deaths.

 Cam is an active member of the legal community, having previously served as a member of the Magistrate Judge Merit Selection Panel for the Northern District of Georgia and as a panelist for the Chief Justice’s Commission on Professionalism.
 Cam is a member of the Georgia Trial Lawyers Association, Cobb County Bar Association, Atlanta Bar Association, Atlanta Lawyers Club, the American Association for Justice, Public Justice, and the Federal Bar Association.
-Cam has served on the Board of Directors of Safepath Children’s Advocacy Center in Cobb County, Georgia, and he regularly performs pro bono work for the Atlanta Volunteer Lawyers Foundation.
+Cam has served on the Board of Directors of Safepath Children’s Advocacy Center in Cobb County, Georgia, and has pro bono work for that organization and the Atlanta Volunteer Lawyers Foundation.
 Cam and his family are members of the Northside Drive Baptist Church in Atlanta.

 Mr. Tribble is admitted to practice in all Georgia state trial and appellate courts.